Skip to McMaster Navigation Skip to Site Navigation Skip to main content

 Teaching themes examine the study of human diversity, biological history and human evolution, and the biocultural factors that have shaped human biology and population in the present and the past.

-The Archaeology Library Collection
+The Archaeology Library Collection Download File

 The Archaeology Library Collection Catalogue.

-Lab for Interdisciplinary Research on Archaeological Ceramics (LIRAC)
+Lab for Interdisciplinary Research on Archaeological Ceramics (LIRAC) Visit The Archaeological Ceramics Labs

 The Lab for Interdisciplinary Research on Archeological Ceramics was founded by Dr. Kostalena Michelaki in 2004, and is currently directed by Dr. Andy Roddick.

-McMaster Archeological XRF Lab (MAX Lab)
+McMaster Archeological XRF Lab (MAX Lab) Visit The Max Lab

 At the MAX Lab all artifacts are analyzed whole and non-destructively on the Thermo Scientific ARL Quant’X energy-dispersive x-ray fluorescence spectrometer, each piece having first been cleaned in an ultrasonic tank with distilled water for ten minutes.
 In attempting to provenance an artefact’s raw material, we compare its chemical signature with those of source samples run by the MAX Lab under the same conditions.